arbor-sim/arbor/doc/cpp/simulation.rst

         // Instantiate the simulation.
         arb::simulation sim(recipe, decomp, context);

-All the simulation's constructor arguments apart from the recipe are optional, and will assume default values if not specified.
+All the simulation's constructor arguments are optional, except the recipe, and assume default values if not specified.
 In order to simplify construction of a simulation, the helper class :cpp:class:`arb::simulation_builder` can be used to better control constrution arguments: